 It quickly became clear that Dynaleo wants to be the best at what they do, by sticking to a thesis they believe most licensed producers ignored.
 They plan to go a mile deep on gummies, with a goal of creating a scale advantage in a single category that they believe hasn’t yet been achieved in Canada’s legal cannabis market.
 Dynaleo’s laser focus on specialization echoes our belief around the future of the cannabis industry: an integrated network of operations that complement one another, rather than vertical integration among a few key players.

 We see the scale of Dynaleo’s 27,000 sq. ft. facility as reflective of its commitment to specialization and indicative of how it intends to achieve the product standardization that we believe will make it a trusted manufacturer of cannabis edibles.
 The company has sourced fully automated equipment designed for large scale pharmaceutical and nutraceutical gummies.
-Once it receives a license from Health Canada, Dynaleo expects that their facility will produce enough gummies to take a sizable chunk of the Canadian market.
+Having secured a processing licence from Health Canada, Dynaleo expects that their facility will produce enough gummies to take a sizable chunk of the Canadian market.
 This is expected to be complemented by a proprietary database of formulations and taste profiles that can tailor products by dosage, shape, flavour, colour, texture, and size.

 Much like its facility, Dynaleo’s team is built with excellence in mind.
 With their respective experience at Cronos and Aurora, Michael Krestell (Executive Chairman) and Jeff Salzsauer (COO) know first-hand the challenges facing licensed producers, and the partners they will need as they work to meet consumer demands.
 They brought in a team with deep experience in food and beverage as they hoped to build a business that looked as much like a traditional white-label manufacturer as it did a cannabis company.